seraguilar/pythonTimer/README.md

 # pythonTimer
-# this project is part of a Python course practice
+# this Timer application is part of a Python course practice